AbhayaShankar/portfolio/blogPosts/introduction-to-websockets.md

 Hello Everyone, hope you liked the story 😂
 My name is Abhaya Shankar and I will be your instructor for this short crash course where I will teach you all you need to know before you start working with websockets.

-## Chapters we will be covering in this blog
+## 📖 What You will be learning ?

 1. What are widely used network protocols and how do they work ?
-2. Which protocol do websockets use and why is it important ?
-3. What is the difference between HTTP Polling, HTTP Streaming, SSE, and Web Sockets ?
+2. What is the difference between HTTP Polling, HTTP Streaming, SSE, and Web Sockets ?
-4. Why should we use websockets in the first place...
+3. Why should we use websockets in the first place...
-5. How exactly do websockets work?
+4. How exactly do websockets work?
-6. How to create websockets.
+5. How to create websockets.
-7. Real-time Examples where Web sockets are used.
+6. Real-time Examples where Web sockets are used.
-8. Scenarios where you should be using websockets and where not to.
+7. Scenarios where you should be using websockets and where not to.

+## 🤏 Prerequisites

+- If you have worked with javascript and React, then you will be good to go.
+- Basic knowledge of Nodejs.
+(Beginners also can follow this)
+- You need to have [Node](https://nodejs.org/en) installed.
+- Interest to learn something new 💡.
+- And a cup of coffee. ☕

+### 🛜 Network Protocols and their Working

 Before we start our topic on websockets, it's essential to know about the different protocols and why the need for web sockets came in the first place.